Enhancing Your U.S. Job Search for International Students, Part 1

 5. Research Your Field, Join Your Professional Association, Read Job Descriptions, & Attend Career Fairs

 Do as much online research as possible on your prospective field.
 Besides googling, there is also a very useful Department of Labor website, CareerOneStop, as well as Glassdoor.
 The appropriate professional association for your field provides a tremendous source of information as well as myriad networking opportunities.
-Reading job descriptions on GC Connect or general or specialty job boards gives you great insight as to what employers are looking for and whether there are any skills gaps that you need to address.
+Reading job descriptions on Handshake or general or specialty job boards gives you great insight as to what employers are looking for and whether there are any skills gaps that you need to address.
 Attend online career fairs not only to look for jobs, but also to practice your English and your networking skills.

 Continue reading the second part of this series.